 And if you are still here reading this, then you must be just like me.

-This year I have decided I am going to declutter the decorations once and for all.
+This year I have decided to declutter the decorations once and for all.

 All 200+ boxes of them.

-(It that doesn’t make your heart beat faster, then nothing will.)
+(If that doesn’t make your heart beat faster, nothing will.)